youngeunkwon0405/RL/docs/guides/grpo-deepscaler.md

 uv run examples/converters/convert_dcp_to_hf.py --config=results/grpo-deepscaler-1.5b-8K/step_240/config.yaml --dcp-ckpt-path=results/grpo-deepscaler-1.5b-8K/step_240/policy/weights --hf-ckpt-path=results/grpo-deepscaler-1.5b-8K/step_240/hf
 ```

 When running the next command, we use the Hugging Face checkpoint as the initial checkpoint.
 We train with an 8K context window for 240 steps, a 16K context window for 290 steps, and a 24K context window for 50 steps.
-The 8K and 16K steps can be run on a single 8XH100 80GB node, while the 24K step requires four nodes.
-If you're running on 8XA100 80GB, you will need at least 1 node for 8K training and four nodes for 16-24k training.
+We run all experiments on a single 8XH100 80GB node.
+If you're running on 8XA100 80GB, you will need at least 1 node for 8K training and 2 nodes for 16-24k training.

 ## Training Curve
 When using the above commands, we get the following training curve: